Lynn gets 4th win as Rangers snap 8-game skid, 3-2 over A’s

 TRAINER’S ROOM

 Rangers: Placed RHP Jesse Chavez on 10-day injured list with a sprained left big toe.
 C Robinson Chirinos was activated from the injured list and was the designated hitter and went 1 for 4.
-DH Shin-Soo Choo, who has been dealing with a calf issue, sat out his fifth consecutive game.

 ROSTER MOVES